-These radio drama-style stories have numerous titles that touch on history, character, older stories, and more.
+These radio drama-style stories have numerous titles that touch on history, character, and older stories.
 We love the Heritage of Our Country and Patterns of Destiny.
 These are historical events, famous people, and people who made history.
 Our favorite way to learn details in periods of history is through radio drama.
 It is like listening to a live movie of the events and it keeps the boys’ attention.
 We often listen to a story at lunchtime.
-I replay them each year so and we always learn something new.[thrive_leads id=’7828′]
+I replay them each year so and we always learn something new.

 A thirteen-year-old boy is in a single-engine plane crash and stranded alone in the Canadian Wilderness.
 Brian is determined to survive and learns the depth of his capabilities during his time alone.
 This is a popular book for boys in the nine to fourteen age range.
 This is one of the best audiobooks for a 13-year-old boy.
 Grayson has read the book cover to cover after listening to it.
 We loved listening to the audio because you can really bring your imagination to life and let your mind fully immerse in the lone voice of the story.
-Gary Paulsen is a great storyteller and my boys have enjoyed several of his titles.
+Gary Paulsen is a great storyteller; my boys have enjoyed several of his titles.

 Ralph Moody wrote stories about his family’s experiences beginning in 1906.
-Ranching, wild prairie, and adventures of a lifetime keep you listening to these awesome stories of a time gone by.
-This is not action-packed, but a recount of this boy’s life.
+Ranching, wild prairie, and adventures of a lifetime keep you listening to these remarkable stories of a time gone by.
+This is not action-packed but a recount of this boy’s life.
 It is a good choice for car rides and quiet afternoons.
-Many of his experiences are things boys don’t get to experience these days.[thrive_leads id=’7847′]
+Many of his experiences are things boys don’t get to experience these days.

-These were five of the adventurous audiobooks for boys that we truly love in our home.
+These were five adventurous audiobooks for boys that we truly love in our home.
 We turn to them over and again through the years.
 And we always hear something we didn’t before.
 I encourage you to add audio to your home learning.
 Both my boys are auditory learners, so they get absorbed in listening often.
 I enjoy listening too.
 I don’t have to miss out on all the boy fun!